CatotronExists/Keno-API/README.md

 ### Versions
 **Python**
-If you encounter any issues type 'debug' into the main menu.
+If you encounter any issues relaunch Main.py and look for the version in the first line
-It will output the file versions, cross check those versions below

-Main - v0.4.d-6\
+Main - v0.4.d-7
-Config - v0.3.d-1\
-Api - v0.3.d-3\
-WinList - v0.3.d-1\
-Setup - v0.4.d-3

 **HTML**
 Scroll to the footer and look for *// Version v---*\
+*Currently only shown on the "live game" page!*

-Website - v0.4.d-6\
+Website - v0.4.d-7\

 If the versions don't match, download the latest version (This can be found by navigating to the commit list and looking for the last commit with a version in the name).
 If the issue persists open an issue [here](https://github.com/CatotronExists/Keno-DataVis/issues)